OWASP/Top10/2017/en/0xd1-data-contributors.md

 And everyone else who provided feedback via Twitter, email, and other means.

-We would be remis not to mention that Dirk Wetter, Jim Manico, and Osama Elnaggar have provided extensive assistance.
-Also, Chris Frohoff and Gabriel Lawrence provided invaluable support in the writing of the new A8:2017 Insecure Deserialization risk.
+We would be remiss not to mention that Dirk Wetter, Jim Manico, and Osama Elnaggar have provided extensive assistance.
+Also, Chris Frohoff and Gabriel Lawrence provided invaluable support in the writing of the new A8:2017-Insecure Deserialization risk.